chayadeaver/Knox_Restaurants/README.md

 ## Usage

+Before starting the program, you would need to acquire Yelp's API key.
+Go to https://www.yelp.com/developers/v3/manage_app to create an account or use your existing Yelp login information to create an app.
+The information about the app isn't important because we just need an API key to access the API for this gem.

+Once you created an app, you should see your API key.
+Go back to your terminal and inside the Knox_Restaurants directory, type 'touch .env'.
+This creates an environment file that will story your personal API key.
+Go to the '.env' file and type in 'export API_KEY=<your API Key>.
+Once that's done, you should be able to start your program.

 To start the program, run 'bin/Knox_Restaurants' in terminal.
 There will be a numbered list of cuisines to choose from.
 There will be a prompt to enter in a number.
 It will return a list of restaurants corresponding to the user's input.
 From here, enter a valid number to get more information for that restaurant.
 Enter "end" to exit the program.

 ## Development